 By Patti O’Brien and Gaby Brown

-St. Joe, on a quest to conserve energy and be a better steward of the environment, has installed a series of solar panels on the roof over the science wing of the original building.
+St. Joe, on a quest to conserve energy and be a better steward of the environment, has installed a series of solar monitoring systems on the roof over the science wing of the original building.
 Work began this past December, and the panels are expected to be activated in the next few weeks.

-Maintenance Director Rob Parker stated, “We have installed a 25 kilowatt photovoltaic solar system and will produce 32,000 kilowatt hours of energy per year.”
+Maintenance Director Rob Parker stated, “We have installed a 25-kilowatt photovoltaic solar system and will produce 32,000-kilowatt hours of energy per year.”